 One of the best preserved and most intact towns built during the 19th century gold boom era in Australia.
 Stunning streetscapes are lined with restaurants, cafes and artisan boutiques.
 Home to the Fremantle campus of the University of Notre Dame Australia.
 THIS IS THE WEST END.

 It’s one of the largest single places to be permanently included in the Western Australian State Register of Heritage Places encompassing 250 buildings and 200,000 square metres.
+The West End is brimming with interesting heritage and architecture.

 Hougoumont Hotel on Bannister Street takes its name from the last convict ship to arrive in Fremantle with 62 Irish Fenians on board including John Boyle O'Reilly who went on to plan the most incredible prison escape from the Convict Establishment (now Fremantle Prison) in 1867.
 It's known as the Catalpa Escape.